otaviomarra/lastfm_to_spotify_playlist_generator/README.md

 for utils: EXPORT PYTHONPATH=$PYTHONPATH:$(pwd)

+lastfm_extraction -ok
+spotify_extraction - ok
+clusterization -
+create playlist -

+finish readme
+break down into more functions add sanity check script for dq change from csvs to another more efficient storage

 # Spotify playlist generator from Lastfm

 Generate spotify playlists based on your lastfm records!
 Download your lastfm played tracks, clusterize and generate new playlists on Spotify on demand